hefloryd/mtb-example-uphy/README.md

 - **IO8** - 8 Bits Input/Output
   - Not used

 In the U-Phy concept, devices are defined by a model in JSON format.
-Device description files (Profinet GSDML, EtherNet/IP EDS) and device-specific code are generated using the device generator tool.
+Device description files (Profinet GSDML, EtherNet/IP EDS, CC-Link CSP+) and device-specific code are generated using the device generator tool.
 The default device model is found in the `model/model.json` file, and the device-specific files are located in the `generated/` folder.

 Note that the CLI can be used to watch or set the I/O data.